-If you would like to join the PTO, please fill out the form below and also please let us know how you might like to volunteer.
+If you would like to join the PTO, please fill out the form linked above and also please let us know how you might like to volunteer.
 Send the completed form along with your donation check made out to the Hall PTO to the Hall Office.
 All PTO members will receive a copy of the Hall Directory.
 Donations collected through our membership drive will be made available to support activities and programs that would not otherwise be funded.
 The board reviews and votes on all funding requests.

 Over the past two years the PTO has:

 • Contributed $5000 towards the stadium lights campaign

 • Sponsored Teen Driving and Behavior Awareness Programs for parents and families

 • Operated the Hall High Concession Stand for sporting events

 • Contributed funds to support artists and authors in residence

 • Supported many student activities, including Safe Grad and Fall Fest/Spring Fling

 In addition to our programs, we also host the teacher and staff welcome back luncheon in the fall and the teacher appreciation breakfast in the spring.
 We also provide baked goods and snacks for a number of events throughout the year including Freshman Orientation, Curriculum Night, and Conferences.